osbuild/bootc-image-builder/README.md

 | AWS_SECRET_ACCESS_KEY | Specifies the secret key associated with the access key.
 This is essentially the "password" for the access key.     |

-Those **should not** be specified with `--env` as plain value, but you can silently hand them over with `--env AWS_*` or save these variables in a file and pass them using the `--env-file` flag for `podman run`.
+Those **should not** be specified with `--env` as plain value, but you can silently hand them over with `--env AWS_*` or save these variables in a file and pass them using the `--env-file` flag for `podman run` or `./bootc-image-builder.sh`.

 For example: